Skip to main content

 Written by Patrick McGimpsey

-Updated over a week ago
+Updated this week

 If you ever encounter a scenario where you cannot find your desired exchange/wallet within the Crypto Tax Calculator platform, we still allow for seamless importing of data using our Advanced (Custom) CSV Template.

-Step 1: Complete the Advanced (Custom) CSV
+Step 1 - Complete the Advanced Custom CSV

-The default format is set as YYYY-MM-DD HH:mm:ss.
-However, you can also select different time formats by clicking on 'Advanced Options' when importing.
+The default format is set as YYYY-MM-DD HH:mm:ss, however, you can also select different time formats by clicking on 'Advanced Options' when importing.
 (Check here for more details.)

 This is the type of transaction, e.g., buy, sell.
 You can read more about the valid transaction types below.